Batavia Downs: Restaurants

 Four restaurants are located on the premises.

 The Clubhouse is open on race nights during the live harness racing season July–December and features tiered style seating for view of the racetrack.
 A buffet-style and sit down menus are offered as is wagering via intertrack wagering windows.
 The clubhouse also features a bar.

 Homestretch Grill is a fast-casual restaurant is open late and offers breakfast, lunch, and dinner.
 Patrons must be 18 or older to enter.

 The 34 Rush Sports Bar, located on the gaming floor, is named after Buffalo Football’s Hall-of-Fame running back Thurman Thomas & offers food and drink menus for both lunch and dinner daily.
 Must be 18 or older to enter the sports bar.

 Fortune's Restaurant is located at the south end of the facility and offers a fine-dining atmosphere with a variety of food and drinks with a largely Italian and American menu.
-All ages are now welcome to dine at the restaurant.